Chris Brown Calls Aziz Ansari ‘Aladdin’ After Comparison To Donald Trump

 “F–K NO!!!!!!
 Somebody tell ALADDIN HOP OFF MY D–K!”

-But Chris Brown’s racist comment has caused a backlash, and has drawn even more attention to Chris Brown’s failings.
-Ansari really didn’t say anything that bad on SNL that would cause such a visceral repsonse.
+But Chris Brown’s racist comment has caused a backlash and has drawn even more attention to Chris Brown’s failings.
+Ansari really didn’t say anything that bad on SNL that would cause such a visceral response.

 “I’m sure there’s a lot of people that voted for Trump the same way a lot of people listen to the music of Chris Brown, where it’s like, ‘Hey, man!
 I’m just here for the tunes.
 I’m just here for the tunes.
 I don’t know about that other stuff.
 I just like the dancing and the music.
-I don’t condone the extracurriculars.’ ”
+I don’t condone the extracurriculars.'”

 And Brown didn’t stop there, further fueling the likeness between himself and Trump, but lashing out on Twitter, and then releasing a video rant.